Skip to content

 Ankara was rather reluctant to join NATO’s 2011 military intervention in Libya.

-Then, in 2015, it became apparent that Washington entering the Syrian civil war selected the PKK/YPG as their main partner without little to no consideration from NATO ally Ankara.
+Then, in 2015, it became apparent that Washington entering the Syrian civil war meant selecting the PKK/YPG as their main partner with little to no consideration from NATO ally Ankara.

 Hawkish Turkish political commentators, especially Türkiye’s nationalist bloc, believe this one sole issue is the crux of all problems with the United States.

-Since these events, over 4 million refugees, predominantly from Syria, but also Iraq, Afghanistan and Libya, made themselves home within Turkish borders.
+Since these events, over 4 million refugees, predominantly from Syria, but also Afghanistan, Iraq and Libya, made themselves at home within Turkish borders.

-Regional instability had a detrimental impact on the Turkish economy as spending to increase domestic capacity increased and declining trade figures mounted.
+Regional instability had a detrimental impact on the Turkish economy as spending on increasing domestic capacity and declining trade figures mounted.

 But of course, the elephant in the room remains that in July 2016, the Fetullah Terror Organization (FETO) headquartered out of Pennsylvania carried out a failed coup attempt in Türkiye.